 Independent Living Communities

 Independent living communities are ideal for seniors who can live independently but want to be part of a community.
 These communities offer various amenities, including social activities, transportation services, and communal dining.
 Residents typically have their own apartments and can access additional services as needed.
-Many independent living communities have income-based pricing, making them more affordable for those on social security.
+Many independent living communities have income -based pricing, making them more affordable for those on social security.
+To further enhance safety and peace of mind, families can also consider using senior tracking phone apps.
+These apps often provide features such as real-time location tracking and emergency alerts, allowing loved ones to stay informed while residents maintain their independence.

 Assisted Living Facilities

-For seniors who require some assistance with daily activities, assisted living facilities offer a balance of independence and support.
+For seniors who require some assistance with daily activities, reputable assisted living facilities like benchmark at south farms offer a balance of independence and support.
 These facilities provide personal care services, including help with bathing, dressing, and medication management.
 Social security benefits can help cover some of these costs, but it’s essential to check if the facility accepts social security as a form of payment.

 Nursing Homes and Skilled Care